 - The CLV notebook opens to the Parameters window.

-Note that the Notebook editor window is where you can view the notebook's Python code.
+Note that if you have the correct permissions, the Notebook editor window is where you can view the notebook's Python code.
 It also contains detailed documentation about how the notebook works, and how the machine learning model uses datasets for training, calibrating, and running the predictions.

 Setting the CLV model's parameters